[Key Steps to Forming a Business]

 It really requires not only legal counsel, but often tax counsel or your accountant to come in and weigh in on available options to you.
 The fact is… the fact remains that most new businesses that are formed today are limited liability companies, however not all.
 And just like there's an investment strategy for end clients, there are various strategies that apply… that are pertinent to advisors.
 So advisors are best to really have these discussions to determine are they one of the minority that may need to go out and form a C-corporation?
 Are any of the elements present that require an entity other than a limited liability company?

 Most advisors form their RIA in their home state, where they're going to principally conduct their business.
 That being said, there are reasons to form an RIA in other states.
-There are some… some states that have really reached great popularity because of their friendliness to business, so there may be reasons to head to those states such as Delaware or perhaps Nevada, and there are some other states that are very difficult or lengthy to get businesses started up in, and so there's often strategies that employ the use of these alternative or neutral states to get the business started for timing purposes.
-But, generally, it's going to be the home state unless reasons exist to do otherwise.
+There are some… some states that have really reached great popularity because of their friendliness to business, so there may be reasons to head to those states and there are some other states that are very difficult or lengthy to get businesses started up in, and so there's often strategies that employ the use of these alternative or neutral states to get the business started for timing purposes.

 My theory is that if you can agree upon the disposition of an asset that's worth exactly zero, there's no way once the business is rolling that those agreements become any easier.
 So it's a great time to sit around a kitchen table with potential partners, or partner or partners, and really go through these core and crucial issues to ensure that this is really going to be a viable partnership, that you're going to be able to discuss some of these thornier issues, some of these more difficult issues as the stakes are raised.